-Every spring, the poem “The Scholar” by Vu Dinh Lien echoes in my mind with the image of a dignified and respectable old scholar.
-I always respect scholars because I believe that the words they write are all distilled from their heart and soul.
-Those are the words of a saint.
+Every spring, the poem “The Scholar” by Vu Dinh Lien with the image of a dignified and respectable old scholar comes to mind.
+I always respect scholars because I believe that the words they write are all from their heart and soul.
+They are the words of a saint.

 But it seems that respectability only remains in memory when life develops and practical hobbies no longer have room for scholars to practice.
 Some hang up their pens, others smash their inkstones.

 I know he is not from my hometown.
-He is from Thanh Hoa city.
+He comes from Thanh Hoa city.
 Before that, he was a teacher at an art school.
-His passion, and perhaps also his sense of responsibility, made him appear in many places.
-Markets, pagoda gates, sometimes in a village school yard.
-I did not think of any great mission that made him move everywhere in a turban, a four-panel dress, wooden clogs and a box of tools.
+Passion, and perhaps also a sense of responsibility, urged him to be present in many places.
+Markets, temple gates, sometimes in a village school yard.
+I did not think of any great mission that made him move everywhere in a turban, a four-panel dress, wooden clogs and a toolbox.
 I simply assumed that he had a passion.

-But clearly that passion costs him a lot of money.
-His personal passion is like bees contributing honey to life, at least helping children born in the digital age know that there are Confucian scholars and sages, even though they are dragged away by their parents.
+But clearly his passion cost him a considerable amount of money.
+His personal passion is like the bees that contribute honey to life, at least helping children born in the digital age know that there are Confucian scholars and the holy writings, even though they are dragged away by their parents.

 The revival of traditional culture is the primary responsibility of the cultural sector, but also of all of us.
 Craft artisans, ca tru singers, bamboo flute artists, or simply like that simple scholar, each person is a colored thread that makes up the brocade.

-A few days ago, I went back to my hometown to go to the market and waited to see if the "calligrapher" was still patiently staying at the corner of the market.
-I smiled because the old tent was still there, but the calligrapher's face was no longer thoughtful, it was still silent.
+A few days ago, I went back to my hometown to go to the market and waited to see if the "scholar" was still patiently staying at the corner of the market.
+I smiled because the old tent was still there, but the face of the scholar was no longer thoughtful, it was still silent.
 Many people in the countryside were excited about the couplets or the calligraphy, sometimes just random words that he wrote.
 Some people, some people, personally put money on the plate on the table to thank him.

 Happiness